FirebirdSQL/oltp-emul/util/oltp-scheduled/1readme.txt

 After this, it compress obtained files.
 Maximal number of compressed stack traces and lock prints can be limited by <MAX_ZIP_FILES>.

 Download task is executed by curl utility.
 On Linux curl package must be installed first.
-On Windows apropriate binary already is provided and must be extracted from '..\curl\bin\curl-7.63.0_x64.7z' file (extracted curl.exe must be in the same folder, i.e. '..\curl\bin\')
+On Windows apropriate binary is provided and will be extracted by scenario.

 Parameters of "target" firebird.conf will be replaced with values from apropriate config from this folder.
 Name of this config will be evaluated as: 'oltp-scheduled-fb' || <param1> || '.conf.' || <param3>